Skip to content

 Both agencies noted that reports were rare relative to the millions of people using these medications, and that confounding factors โ€” obesity itself, pre-existing depression, the psychological stress of chronic disease โ€” make direct attribution difficult.

-Two hundred sixty reports sounds alarming until you put it against the denominator.
+Two hundred sixty reports sounds alarming until you put it next to the denominator.
 By early 2024, semaglutide alone had been prescribed to more than 9 million people in the US.
-The baseline rate of suicidal ideation in the general population with obesity is already elevated compared to people without obesity โ€” independent of any medication.
+And the baseline rate of suicidal ideation among people with obesity is already higher than in people without it โ€” before any medication enters the picture.

-That doesn't mean the question is settled.
-It means the signal, so far, isn't distinguishable from background noise.
-Both agencies said the same thing: keep watching.
+That doesn't settle the question.
+It means the signal, so far, can't be told apart from background noise.
+Both agencies landed on the same line: keep watching.

 The controlled trials are the cleanest place to check.
-Randomized, placebo-controlled, thousands of patients, psychiatric adverse events tracked prospectively.
-Here's what four major trials reported:
+Randomized, placebo-controlled, thousands of patients, depressive symptoms and suicidal ideation tracked prospectively with validated instruments (PHQ-9 for depression, the Columbia scale for suicidality).

-Then why did a 2-million-patient study find less depression?
+Then why did a real-world study find less harm, not more?

 The possible pathways aren't hard to sketch: reduced food noise improves daily quality of life.
 Weight loss improves self-image, mobility, sleep.
 Better sleep reduces anxiety.
 Reduced binge eating removes a source of shame.
 Inflammation drops (GLP-1s have documented anti-inflammatory effects), and neuroinflammation is a current research target in depression.
 Multiple routes, all plausible, none confirmed.